hxlnt/nobadmemories.com/resources.md

 layout: resources-index.njk
 title: Studio → Resources
 date: Last Modified
-intro: A catalog of things I've learned from the internet.
+intro: A link catalog of things I've written and things I've learned from the internet.
 ---